Registrar/Senior Registrar/Veterinary Specialist in Small Animal Surgery

 Senior Registrar in Veterinary Small Animal Surgery, (HEO Level 8) who is a veterinarian with responsibilities within a specific area of clinical practice, and who provides leadership in his/her chosen discipline as well as being involved in both undergraduate and postgraduate clinical training programs.
 In addition, you must have:

-- completion of a recognised residency or intern program in imaging and registration with the NSW Veterinary Practitioners Board.
+- completion of a recognised residency or intern program in small animal surgery and registration with the NSW Veterinary Practitioners Board

 Veterinary Specialist in Small Animal Surgery (HEO level 9) who is a veterinarian with at least partial responsibility for the management of a unit or division, including the management of a range of staff working within the relevant discipline or sub-discipline, who has: